openedx/edx-documentation/en_us/students/source/SFD_enrolling.rst

 Unenroll from a Course
 ========================

-If you cannot complete a course, or do not want to continue taking a course, you can drop or unenroll from the course, but it is not necessary to do so.
+You can drop or unenroll from a course, but it is not necessary to do so.
 You can simply stop viewing and working in the course, which will remain in the list of courses on your dashboard.

-.. note:: If you do unenroll from a course, the course no longer appears on your dashboard, and you can no longer access course content or information about the grade or certificate you might have earned in the course.
+.. note:: If you unenroll from a course, the course is deleted from your dashboard, and you can no longer access course content or information about the grade or certificate you might have earned in the course.